lmarti/wfg-deap/README.md

 ## PR'ed to DEAP!

-After we have tested that the problems are correctly implemented we we have created a pull request for including `wfg.py` as part of [DEAP](http://github.com/deap/DEAP) guys.
+After we have tested that the problems are correctly implemented we have created a pull request for including `wfg.py` as part of [DEAP](http://github.com/deap/DEAP) guys.